Hybridisation in Organic Chemistry

 These interventions aimed to make interaction intuitive while maintaining conceptual clarity.

-• Improved conceptual clarity
+• Improved conceptual clarity about orbital phase, node formation and p-orbital orientation.

-The evaluation demonstrated that AR can be an effective and usable medium for teaching complex scientific concepts in school education
+The evaluation demonstrated that AR can be an effective and usable medium for teaching complex scientific concepts in school education.